 A recent invitation from The Moms to preview the movie Frozen (Disney’s newest animated film) was highly anticipated by both Lucia and Adrian.
-Thanks to Melissa and Denise of The Moms, my kids have had incredibly memorable movie experiences (I mean, Adrian’s first movie involved meeting Pit Bull!).
+Thanks to The Moms, my kids have had incredibly memorable movie experiences (I mean, Adrian’s first movie involved meeting Pit Bull!).
 I imaged that we would be in for another treat with a special movie day, and Q & A with the lovely Idina Menzel.

 Frozen tells the story of two sibling princesses in the Scandinavian province of Arendelle – little Anna and her older sister Elsa.
 After an early childhood incident, Elsa struggles with being ordered to suppress her emotions to conceal her ice evoking powers.
 Anna eventually embarks on a journey to find Elsa and help reverse Arendelle’s eternal winter.
 The story unfolds in the most visually stunning way, with spectacular animation and memorable tunes.
 Brava to Disney for stepping away from the typical princess love story trajectory – as the true love among sisters ultimately saves the day.

 The kiddos enjoyed the movie (I was worried about a few dark parts), and I believe that all attendees were smitten with Idina Menzel’s powerful presence.
 Lucia asked Idina what super power she would want, to which she responded: a super power to make sick kids better.
 The Q & A culminated with an acapella singing of Let it Go per the request of a young attendee!
 It was beyond amazing.

 Lucia naturally donned full princess attire to the movie premiere and left with a new found princess obsession (and adoration for Idina Menzel).
 I thought that a bit of secret sewing for an upcoming secret vacation (and 6th bday!) was in order and decided to recreate Queen Elsa’s costume.
 Here’s a simple tutorial.